top of page

 Lightweight Pyjamas.
 A good night's sleep is essential for a Disney Park holiday.
 For the warmer months, bring pyjamas that are lightweight so you're not too hot in the night.
 Pack just 1 or 2 pairs depending on the length of your trip.

 A Rain Jacket or Poncho.
 Even in the spring and summer, we have been caught out by the rain.
-Make sure to put a rain jacket or poncho in your suitcase and avoid the hefty prices of buying these items in the parks.
+Make sure to put a rain jacket or poncho in your suitcase, along with an umbrella and avoid the hefty prices of buying these items in the parks.

 Disneyland Paris Packing List For A Spring or Summer Trip | The Organised Explorers